Do you need a TLS certificate that includes the CanSignHttpExchanges extension?

 When ordering your TLS certificate, make sure to include the CanSignHttpExchanges extension in the certificate.

-On the certificate's Request page, expand Additional Certificate Options and under Signed HTTP Exchanges, check Include the CanSignHttpExchanges extension in the certificate.
+On the certificate's Request page, expand Additional Certificate Options.
+Under Signed HTTP Exchanges, check Include the CanSignHttpExchanges extension in the certificate.